 In April 2017, new ‘off-payroll’ rules were introduced for individuals who undertake contracts for public sector organisations.
 If your assignment is deemed to fall within the IR35 rules, your limited company can’t claim the 5% allowance.

-This exclusion is set to be extended to all private sector organisations from April 2020 onwards, unless the client is deemed to be a ‘small business’.
+This exclusion was extended to all private sector organisations from April 2021 onwards, unless the client is deemed to be a ‘small company’.

-So, from April 2020 onwards, unless your client is a ‘small business’, if your contract is caught by IR35, then you will not be able to use the 5% allowance.
+So, from April 2021 onwards, unless your client is a ‘small company’ (as per the HMRC definition), if your contract is caught by IR35, then you will not be able to use the 5% allowance.

 How is the allowance included in my limited company accounts?